 Bhagavad Gita 17.23 states that Brahman is also called by the names Om, Tat, and Sat.
 Om is Brahman; Tat is Brahman; Sat is Brahman.

-Verse 17.26 states that Sat is used in the sense of Truth as well as in the sense of Supreme.
-The word Sat is used in all auspicious rites and ceremonies.
+Verse 17.26 states that Sat here means Truth as well as Supreme.
+The word Sat has its place in all auspicious rites and ceremonies.

-Verse 17.27 states that Sat reposes in all yajnas, penances, and charities.
-It reposes in all the activities meant for Brahman.
+Verse 17.27 states that Sat has its place in all yajnas, penances, and charities.
+It also has the place in all the activities meant for Brahman.

 Satya and Ahimsa